Bridgetek/EveApps-BT82X/DemoApp/Bedside_Monitor/Readme.txt

     * Microsoft Visual C++ platform with Emulator
     * MM2040EV

-    EVE platform: BT817
+    EVE platform: BT820 only
-    LCD size: WXGA(1280x800)
+    LCD size: WUXGA(1920x1200)

 3. SETUP AND RUN
     3.1 CONNECT HARDWARE
-        3.1.1 Microsoft Visual C++ platform with FT4222 and MPSSE
         - Connect PC with EVE platform via FT4222 or MPSSE
         - Connect power to EVE platform

-        3.1.2 Microsoft Visual C++ platform with Emulator
-            - This setup uses window PC only

-        3.1.3 MM2040EV
-            - Connect PC with MM2040EV via USB cable

-    3.2 DOWNLOAD ASSETS

-        Copy all files from the Flash folder to the SD card.

-    3.3 BUILD AND RUN
+    3.2 BUILD AND RUN
-        3.3.1 Microsoft Visual C++ platform with FT4222 and MPSSE
             - Open project in Project\MSVC with Microsoft Visual C++
             - Build (Ctrl + B)
             - Run (F5)

-        3.3.2 Microsoft Visual C++ platform with Emulator
-            - Open project in Project\Msvc_Emulator with Microsoft Visual C++
-            - Build (Ctrl + B)
-            - Run (F5)

-        3.3.3 MM2040EV
-            - Open folder MM2040EV_BT81x_C with VScode
-            - Build with Cmake extension, the result is build/MM2040EV_BT81x_C.uf2
-            - Copy build/MM2040EV_BT81x_C.uf2 into RPI

 4. Demo functionalities
-        4.1 Date and time setting: Users can access date and time settings by swiping left to right or right to left.
+        4.1 Date and time setting: Users can access date and time settings at initialize.

         4.2 Zoom in / out: Tap the zoom button to zoom the graph from level 1 to 8 (pixels per sample).